Viswadarshanam

-Viswadarshanam is a 2019 Indian Telugu-language biopic written and directed by Janardhana Maharshi.
-The film is produced by T. G. Vishwa Prasad and Vivek Kuchibotla, under People Media Factory.
-It stars K. Viswanath and Raadhika.
+Viswadarsanam is a 2019 Indian Telugu-language biopic written and directed by Janardhana Maharshi.
+The film is produced by T. G. Vishwa Prasad and Vivek Kuchibotla under People Media Factory.
+It stars K. Viswanath and Radhika.

-The film is scored by Swaraveenapani with cinematography by Sajeesh Rajendran, and editing by Shyam Vadavalli.
+The film is scored by Janardhana Maharshi with cinematography by Sajeesh Rajendran, and editing by Shyam Vadavalli.
 Principal photography of the film began on 2019 in Hyderabad.
 The film's initial release date of April 2020 has been deferred due to the COVID-19 pandemic.
 The film is now scheduled to release in April 2021.

-The film was aired on ETV (Telugu) on February 19, marking K. Viswanath's Jayanti.
+The film was aired on ETV on February 19, marking K. Viswanath's birth anniversary.